 - Project and time-tracking.

 FreeAgent is a subscription-based accounting software.
-They offer a single pricing plan with a 50% discount for the first six months of use for new subscribers.
+They offer a single pricing plan with a 50% discount for the first six months of use for new subscribers ($10 for the first 6 months, then $20 per month).
 A 30-day free trial is also available.

 Most prominent Wave accounting features: